 Pears are probably one of the most overlooked fruit, in my opinion.
 I don’t know if it’s that they get lost amongst the apples during the same season, or that people haven’t eaten enough pears to fall in love with them, and call them one of their favorites?
 I happen to adore pears and think they are one fruit, that’s great to eat fresh at room temperature, or sliced, mildly chilled and served with cheese or other accoutrement.
 Pears are also divine to bake with, and deserve a spotlight to showcase how delicious they do taste.

-Rustic Tarts are fairly easy to make and to me, taste just as good as if you had baked them in a tart pan.
+Rustic tarts are fairly easy to make, and their presentation is definitely different than being baked in a tart pan.
 I love the country-looking style of roughly folded edges that crisp up beautifully in the oven.
-There’s something about a not-so perfect dessert that’s appealing – it reminds me of real life.
+There’s something about a not-so perfect dessert that’s appealing, it reminds me of real life.

 1 1/2 cups all-purpose flour

 8 tablespoons cold butter, diced

 2 tablespoons shortening, diced

 3 large pears, cored and sliced – any variety